Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights: Related work

-The transition control is a key challenge for the separated control strategy and there is rich literature dealing with this problem.
-The aerodynamics become highly nonlinear during the transition due to the dramatical change of AoA.
+Transition control is a key challenge for the separated control strategy and there is rich literature addressing this issue.
+The aerodynamics become highly nonlinear during the transition due to the dramatic change of AoA.
 An intuitive linear control method is to feed a pre-designed profile of linearly decreasing or increasing pitch angle to the attitude controller with a constant altitude command \citep{verling2016full, lyu2017design}, forcing the vehicle to pitch down or up until triggering the mode-switching condition.
-Because of the nonlinear dynamics, gain-scheduling techniques \citep{kita2010transition, jung2012development} could be applied to increase the stability margin.
-However, this linear method is not always dynamically feasible and usually introduces undesired altitude deviation.
-The altitude control performance can be improved by well-designed transition planner \citep{naldi2011optimal, oosedo2017optimal, li2020transition} with accurate aerodynamic models or by sophisticated altitude controllers, such as iterative learning control \citep{xu2019acceleration}.
-A drawback of these methods is that they often focus on the altitude and pitch control to transit a tail-sitter to the level flight phase, but fail to control the lateral motion or perform any maneuvers (e.g., bank turns) during the transition, which are necessary for obstacle avoidance in low-altitude cluttered environments.
+Because of the nonlinear dynamics, gain-scheduling techniques \citep{kita2010transition, jung2012development} could be applied to enhance the stability margin.
+However, this linear method is not always dynamically feasible and usually results in undesired altitude deviation.
+The altitude control performance can be improved either by a well-designed transition planner \citep{naldi2011optimal, oosedo2017optimal, wang2017model, li2020transition} using accurate aerodynamic models or a sophisticated altitude controller, such as iterative learning control \citep{xu2019acceleration}.
+A limitation of these methods is their focus on the altitude and pitch control to transit a tail-sitter to the level flight phase, often neglecting the lateral motion or any maneuvers (e.g., bank turns) during the transition, which are necessary for obstacle avoidance in low-altitude cluttered environments.

-To sum up, although the separated strategy eases the controller design and has widespread use in practice, the controller switching usually causes unexpected transient response, which degrades the control performance.
-Considering that the tail-sitter would frequently enter and exit the transition regime (i.e., a specified range of pitch angle and airspeed) when performing aggressive maneuvers, a unified control law that serves for the whole envelope without switching mechanisms is much more preferable.
-This direction has motivated considerable research works.
+To sum up, although the separated strategy eases the controller design and has widespread use in practice, the controller switching usually causes unexpected transient response, thereby degrading control performance.
+Given that a tail-sitter would frequently enter and exit the transition regime (i.e., a specified range of pitch angle and airspeed) when performing aggressive maneuvers, a global control strategy that uses a unified system model and control law serving for the whole envelope without switching among different flight phases (e.g., hovering, transition, and level flight) is more preferable.
+This direction has prompted a significant amount of research.